GENETICS 4020A - Honours Genetics and Evolution Project Pt 1

 Semester 1 and 2

-Literature Review Formative and Summative 5% No 1, 2, 5, 6 Week 6 First Research Seminar Formative No 1, 5 Week 7 Research dossier and Interview Formative No 1, 2, 3, 4, 5 Weeks 16 & 17 Research Project: Thesis and Interview; Laboratory
+Literature Review Formative and Summative 5% No 1, 2, 5, 6, 7 Week 6 First Research Seminar Formative No 1, 5, 7 Week 7 Research Dossier and Interview Formative No 1, 2, 3, 4, 5, 7 Weeks 16 & 17 Research Project: Thesis and Interview; Laboratory

-Each student will have a panel of assessors, including their primary supervisor, and two members of academic, affiliate or research staff of the Discipline.
+Each student will have a panel of assessors, including their primary supervisor, and two members of academic, affiliate or research staff.
 This panel will assess all written submissions and interviews.
 Each panel member provides a mark, and the marks are averaged to give the final assessment.

-1.The Literature Review, weighted at 5%, comprises a critical review of the literature relevant to the research project (~ 2500 words) and a brief research proposal (~500 words), assessed by the panel.
+1.The Literature Review, weighted at 5%, comprises a critical review of the literature relevant to the research project (word limit: 2500) and a brief research proposal (word limit: 500), assessed by the panel.

 2. The Research Project Dossier is a formative assessment of a written dossier containing a summary, with evidence, of the research completed by the student by week 16, followed by an interview with the assessment panel.

 3. The Research Project Thesis and Interview is weighted at 80%.
-The thesis includes a literature review, details of materials and methods, result chapters outlining the research completed by the student, and a discussion chapter integrating the findings.
+The thesis (maximum length 70 pages, excluding references and appendices) includes a literature review, details of materials and methods, result chapters outlining the research completed by the student, and a discussion chapter integrating the findings.
 The panel will assess the originality of ideas and experimental approaches used, the clarity of presentation, the quality and thoroughness of the experimental work, its analysis and interpretation, the way the student has dealt with technical difficulties, and the student’s overall understanding of the field.

-The Seminars are assessed by all available Genetics staff and affiliates whose marks are averaged to give the final assessment.
+The Seminars are assessed by academic staff, affiliates and research staff whose marks are averaged to give the final assessment.

-5. The Second Research Seminar, comprising a 20 minute presentation plus 10 minutes of questions, is weighted at 15%.
-This Seminar should focus on the research results and their interpretation.
+5. The Final Research Seminar, comprising a 15 minute presentation plus 5 minutes of questions, is weighted at 15%.
+This seminar should focus on the research results and their interpretation.

 SubmissionIf an extension is not applied for, or not granted then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late or more without an approved extension can only receive a maximum of 50% of the marks available for that assignment.